 100-Year Rainstorms Defined

-One of the more misleading phrases used in meteorology and hydrology is 100-year storm.
-The phrase implies that an intense rainstorm dubbed as an 100-year event, dropped rainfall totals heretofore unseen for 100 years, and not to be experienced again for another century.
+One of the more confusing phrases used in meteorology and hydrology is 100-year storm.
+The phrase implies that an intense rainstorm dropped rainfall totals unseen for 100 years, and not to be experienced again for another century.
 This is a logical, but incorrect conclusion to draw from the phrase.
-More precisely worded, a 100-year storm drops rainfall totals that have a one percent probability of occurring at that location in any year.
-Encountering a 100-year storm on one day does nothing to change the probability of receiving the same amount of precipitation the very next day.
+More precisely worded, a 100-year storm drops rainfall totals that have a one percent probability of occurring at that location in any year, and would, on average therefore, be expected to occur about once per century, assuming a stable climate.* Encountering a 100-year storm on one day at one location does nothing to change the probability of receiving the same amount of precipitation the very next day at the same location, or especially at a different one.

 For more information contact: [email protected]